 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than standard asphalt; these materials punish a container that was not built for the load.
-We route a reinforced 30-yard low-wall bin to these jobs: our lowboy transport carries the heavier floor plate and reinforced sides safely.
-We cap the fill volume below the visual rim to keep axle weight legal.
-For lighter materials, we provide our general construction debris service to clear mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container; they weigh two to four times more than typical asphalt.
+For these tear-offs, we route a reinforced 30-yard bin with a heavier floor plate and ribbed sides.
+We cap the fill volume well below the visual rim to keep axle weight legal on the lowboy: this ensures safe transport.
+We also handle mixed loads through our general construction debris service for your site.

 Same-day Pickup for Fast Roof Project Turnover